God Defend New Zealand: History and performance

 "God Save the Queen" was New Zealand's sole national anthem until the 1970s.
 In May 1973 a remit to change the New Zealand flag, declare a New Zealand republic and change the national anthem was voted down by the Labour Party at their national conference.
 In 1976 Garth Henry Latta from Dunedin presented a petition to Parliament asking "God Defend New Zealand" to be made the national anthem.
 With the consent of Queen Elizabeth II, the government of Robert Muldoon gazetted the song as the country's second national anthem on 21 November 1977, on equal standing with "God Save the Queen".

 An alternative official arrangement for massed singing by Maxwell Fernie was announced by the Minister of Internal Affairs, Allan Highet on 31 May 1979.
-Woods' original score was written in the key of A-flat major (concert pitch) and was better suited for solo and choral singing; Fernie's arrangement changed the key down a semitone to G major.
+Woods' original score was written in the key of A-flat major and was better suited for solo and choral singing; Fernie's arrangement changed the key down a semitone to G major.

 Until the 1990s, only the first verse of the English version was commonly sung.
 The first public singing of the anthem in both Maori and English was by singers Vicky Lee and Cyndi Joe at the Kiwis-Britain league test in 1992.
 A public debate emerged after only the first Māori verse was sung by Hinewehi Mohi at the 1999 Rugby World Cup match between the All Blacks and England, and it then became conventional to sing both the Māori and English first verses one after the other.
+In bilingual renditions, musical arrangements often emphasise the repeated (usually English) verse by adding extra layers of instrumentation or harmonies, or by modulating to a higher key.

 The New Zealand Expo 88 Song

 In 1987 Alan Slater produced a new arrangement of the song, having been commissioned to do so by the Department of Internal Affairs, which was used for Expo 88 in Brisbane.
 It was titled The New Zealand Expo Song and consisted of the first verse in Māori sung by Annie Crummer, the second verse in English sung by Peter Morgan, the fourth verse in Māori sung by Dalvanius Prime and the Pātea Māori Club, the fifth verse in English sung by Crummer and Morgan, and finally the first verse in English sung by everybody.
 The singers were backed by the NZ Youth Jazz Orchestra.
 The third verse was omitted.
 This version was played, accompanied by a video montage of New Zealand scenes, animals, plants etc, as TVNZ's transmission opening from the second quarter of 1988 right through to 1995.
+It was last played at the end of 18 March 1995, as from the following day, TV One became a 24-hour channel.